rezaurrakib/3D_Semantic_Segmentation/README.md

-# Semantic Segmentation Using 3D Deep Learning
+# Point Cloud Analysis : 3D Semantic Segmentation and Reconstruction

 A comprehensive overview of semantic segmentation approaches using 3D deep learning techniques.
 Some state-of-the-art methods and its variants have been discussed and implemented.